monil667/Volatile-and-NonVolatile-Memory-Design/README.md

 TEST BENCH FILE:

-We Created testbenches to simulate the RAM and ROM modules and Apply various test vectors to verify read/write operations for RAM and correct data retrieval for ROM.
+We Created testbenches to simulate the RAM and ROM modules and apply various test vectors to verify read/write operations for RAM and correct data retrieval for ROM.